yashdiwan12/Brain-Tumor-Detection/README.md

 How the Model is Trained
 The following steps outline the process of training and evaluating the model:

-1. Feature Extraction using GLCM
-The first step in the model is to extract texture features from the images using the GLCM method.
-The GLCM computes the spatial relationship between pixel intensities in the image, and from this matrix, we derive important features such as:
+1. Extract Texture Features with GLCM.
+The first step is to analyze the images using the GLCM method, which looks at how pixel brightness levels relate to each other in space.
+From this, we get key features like contrast, homogeneity, energy, and correlation—these help the model tell different textures apart.

-Contrast

-Homogeneity

-Energy

-Correlation

-These features are crucial for distinguishing between different textures in the images, which are later used for classification.
+2. Split the Data into Training and Testing Sets.
+Usually, about 80% of the data is used for training the Support Vector Machine (SVM), and the remaining 20% is set aside to test how well the model performs.
+We use a tool called train_test_split from scikit-learn to do this.

-2. Train-Test Split
+3. Train-Test Split
 The dataset is divided into two parts:

 Training Set (80%): Used to train the SVM classifier.